 - IVF Treatment through our Bulk Billed Program is only available to women who are under 45 years of age or younger (at the time of egg collection).

 - We do however have Donor Egg and Surrogacy Programs associated with our Full Service Fertility Treatment Program.
-If you want to consider these alternative options, and find out if they are medically suitable for you, we recommend you book in for a consultation with our Medical Director Dr Glenn Sterling.
+If you want to consider these alternative options, and find out if they are medically suitable for you, we recommend you book in for a consultation with our Medical Director Dr Glenn Sterling or one of our other Brisbane or Melbourne Fertility Specialists.

 - For many women over 40, egg donation and IVF are the most likely ways to achieve a pregnancy.